I have been developing a recipe for granola over the past several weeks.

 Doc came home several times from work and said, “You made granola again?”

 I didn’t serve it to him for supper but he was afraid I would!
+Here is the recipe.

-Feel free to change out the almonds and craisins
+Please feel free to change out the almonds and craisins

-Real maple syrup tastes odd to us!
+Real maple syrup tastes odd to me!

 I wanted to pack the granola with a flavor punch so